benschulz/paxakos/README.md

 Similar to heartbeats, the ensure leadership decoration will append a log entry after none has been for a certain amount of time.
 However the goal of this decoration is to ensure there is a leader.

+### Automatic Delegation (experimental, `delegation` flag)

+The `Delegate` decoration allows automatic delegation of appends, ordinarily to the leader node.

+### Automatic Catch-Up (experimental, `catch-up` flag)

+When a node is started or just installed a snapshot it is likely lagging.
+The `CatchUp` decoration will poll other nodes until the node is caught up.

+### Verification of Consistency (experimental, `verify` flag)

+The `Verify` decoration will periodically check that all nodes are consistent with each other.
+Nodes that have become inconsistent with the majority eject their state to reduce the chance of propagation.

 ### Leases